MENU

 Campus Organizations Help Build Your Résumé

-Association for Computing Machinery (ACM) Student Chapter: ACM advances computing as a science and a profession, promoting networking, professional development and policies and research that benefit society.
+Association for Computing Machinery (ACM) Student Chapter: ACM advances computing as a science and a profession, promoting networking, professional development and research that benefits society.

-Institute of Electrical and Electronics Engineers (IEEE): Florida Tech's IEEE student chapter helps educate and refine students' skills in engineering—especially in the fields of computer science, electrical engineering and mechatronics—and facilitates networking, research and friendship.
+Institute of Electrical and Electronics Engineers (IEEE): Florida Tech's IEEE student chapter supports skill-building in computer science, electrical engineering and mechatronics, while fostering research, networking and community.

 Loading...